spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-client-cinny.md

 This playbook can install the [Cinny](https://github.com/ajbura/cinny) Matrix web client for you.

 Cinny is a web client focusing primarily on simple, elegant and secure interface.
-It can be installed alongside or instead of Element Web.
+It can be installed alongside or instead of [Element Web](./configuring-playbook-client-element-web.md).

+💡 **Note**: the latest version of Cinny is also available on the web, hosted by 3rd parties.
+If you trust giving your credentials to the following 3rd party Single Page Applications, you can consider using it from there and avoiding the (small) overhead of self-hosting:

+- [app.cinny.in](https://app.cinny.in), hosted by the [Cinny](https://cinny.in/) developers

 ## Adjusting the playbook configuration